MicrosoftEdge/MSEdgeExplainers/ClipboardAPI/clipboard-change-event-explainer.md

 | Android / iOS | TBD                                                                                                                                                                                                                                                                                                                         |

 ### 6.2 Considered alternative: Given the page focus restrictions, check clipboard hash change when page regains focus
 On page focus event, we can check the current hash of the clipboard (using a [SequenceNumber API](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-getclipboardsequencenumber)) and compare it with the previously stored hash to infer if the clipboard changed.
 This is an alternative to directly using OS provided APIs for monitoring clipboard.
-For clipboard changes occurring within the browser, we can easily obtain the clipboard change event from the renderer process.
+For clipboard changes occurring within the browser, we can easily obtain the clipboard change event from within the browser.

 #### 6.2.1 Platform support for getting clipboard SequenceNumber/Version number
 For Mac and Windows, sequence number is represented by a system-provided signature of the clipboard and on ChromeOS, Linux and Android, a new number is generated every time the system clipboard changes.
 Chromium already has an [internal cross-platform implementation to retrieve clipboard sequence number](https://source.chromium.org/chromium/chromium/src/+/main:ui/base/clipboard/clipboard.h;drc=3c3f08441ba5bf5d49fbdb51410b28e54c4753fb;l=154).